 STEP 3 – Opening the Web Inspector Tools

 Under the Develop menu, if we move to the mobile device name, we have the option to open the Web Inspector to get a feel for the connected device’s running apps.
 That’s exactly what we want to use to get a true approximation for what’s going on under the hood for our app.
 Once we select the app in question, the Web Inspector will populate fields showing the device’s name, application’s name and the URL that is undergoing inspection.
+This is as easy as using WordAgent.
 We will refresh the app and that should allow Web Inspector to make note of all the calls being made by that particular app.

 STEP 4 – Loading the App under Normal Circumstances